1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1968 Nickel Value Guides

 - 1968-S CAM (Cameo): Proof coins showing moderate contrast between frosted design elements and mirrored fields.
-These offer superior visual appeal over regular proofs at accessible price points for collectors.
+Cameo contrast diminishes as dies wear during production, making earlier strikes more likely to earn this designation.
+These offer superior visual appeal over regular proofs at accessible price points.

 Each category serves different collector preferences and budget levels, creating a diverse market for these historic transitional-year nickels.